Mountainwatch | Matt Wiseman

 Smiggins Hole: Best suited to beginner skiers and boarders and families, the structure of the Smiggins bowl means everyone returns to the same place at the end of their run.

-Guthega: The subject of much development in recent years, with The Freedom Chair in 2014, the Guthega region offers some of the best skiing.
+Guthega: The subject of much development in recent years, with The Freedom Chair in 2014, the Guthega region offers some of Perisher’s best skiing.
 Particularly favoured by locals, Guthega also offers some of the best panoramic views of the Kosciuszko mountain range.

 Bonus Terrain: While some excellent terrain also lies just beyond the boundaries of the resort, such as backcountry spot menacingly known as ‘The Paralyser’, some equally exciting runs can be found within the resorts nooks and crannies, best suited for those advanced skiers who want to feel like they’re earning their turns without necessarily doing so.

-Double Trouble is one such zone accessed with a traverse and bootpack to the left as you unload from Blue Cow’s Pleasant Valley chair.
-The consistent gradient, replete with dense trees and rock drops or more spaced out tree skiing depending on which line you take, quite literally drains into Guthega (a creek cuts across the bottom) and a 20 metre walk will see you back in line at the chair.
+Double Trouble is one such zone accessed with a traverse and mild bootpack to the left as you unload from Blue Cow’s Pleasant Valley chair.
+The consistent gradient, replete with dense trees and rock drops or more spaced out tree skiing depending on which line you take, quite literally drains into Guthega (a creek cuts across the bottom) and a 20 metre walk up the embankment will see you back in line at the chair.

 The Slopestyle Terrain Park is Perisher’s world-class and critically acclaimed park, which runs from the top of Front Valley to its bottom.
-Even if you don’t fancy personally sending a dub in the park, it’s always fun to watch other human guinea pigs hurl themselves off giant kickers and slippery rods of metal while you ride the Perisher Express Quad in relative safety.
+Even if you don’t personally fancy sending a dub in the park, it’s always fun to watch other human guinea pigs hurl themselves off giant kickers and slippery rods of metal while you ride the Perisher Express Quad in relative safety.

 In addition to boasting some of the most reliable snow in the country on account of its high elevation.
 Perisher also has a vast multi-million dollar snowmaking system consisting of 271 snow guns.